Tamangic languages

-The Tamangic languages, TGTM languages, or West Bodish languages, are a family of Sino-Tibetan languages spoken in the Himalayas of Nepal.
+The Tamangic languages, TGTM languages, or West Bodish languages or Kaike-Ghale-Tamangic languages (Glottolog), are a family of Sino-Tibetan languages spoken in the Himalayas of Nepal.
 They are called "West Bodish" by Bradley (1997), from Bod, the native term for Tibet.
 TGTM stands for Tamang-Gurung-Thakali-Manang.

 Proto-TGTM has been reconstructed in Mazaudon (1994).
 Tamangic is united with the Bodish and West Himalayish languages in Bradley's (1997) "Bodish" and Van Driem's (2001) Tibeto-Kanauri.